rushkii/genshinstats/README.md

 ## using genshinstats asynchronously (for example with a discord bot)
 To use any function asynchronously you can use the `asyncify()` function.
-It takes the a function and its args and kwargs.
-Returns an awaitable.
 ```py
 import asyncio
 import genshinstats as gs